liz094/tip-calculator_iOS/README.md

 ## Notes

-Created with instructions from CodePath '\n'
+Created with instructions from CodePath
 I don't have a Mac so time to work is restricted :(

 ## License